 Society has made us ashamed of this aspect that we all do to some level.
 Without t we would not understand who we are, why we acted a certain way in a situation.
 It can be destructive or constructive, depending on our personalities.
 Personally I think it’s healthy, to a point.
 If it helps you understand the world you live in, doesn’t harm another person and helps you see things clearly; then join in the conversation that is going on inside your head, after all if your clever; who will will know?

 It always amazes me how a single song can literally transport you to another place instantly.
-I have lot count the amount of times I have suddenly found myself lost in memories that eclipse the feelings that seemed to be weighing me down.
-It is often a song that you have not heard for a while or it could be something new that just has that great summertime beat and rhythm that has those days on the beach with your friends or family flooding back into your consciousness.
+I have lot count the amount of times I have suddenly found myself lost in memories, memories eclipse the feelings that seemed to be weighing me down.
+It is often a song that I have not heard for a while or it could be something new, a song that just has that great summertime beat and rhythm filled with has those thoughts of being on the beach with your friends or family, all flooding back into your consciousness.
 Your mind full of the fragrances, your body tingling with the notion of reliving the experience and an overwhelming feeling of your mood lifting the weight of current burdens away from you.

 I have come to realize that I need music in my life, purely because of this aspect.
 As someone who works in a creative industry it is important that the troubles and strife of daily life are left at the door when you enter the office, something that is easier said than done.
-I will either have a radio station that plays ambient tunes that block away not only my problems but also the hustle and bustle from around the office.
-If that doesn’t work I will put my own music on shuffle, and just let it randomly select songs for me, so that I can concentrate on work.
-But regardless whether you are in a creative field or not, try putting your ipod or music on a random shuffle and see where your music transports you.
-No matter how good your day is going, you are sure to find some memories in a tune somewhere that brings back memories from the past that will fuel you in the future.
+I will either have a radio station that plays ambient tunes which block away not only my problems but also the hustle and bustle from other people in the office.
+If that doesn’t work, I will put my own music on shuffle and just let it randomly select songs for me, so that I can concentrate on work.
+But, regardless whether you are in a creative field or not, try putting your ipod or music on a random shuffle, see where your music transports you.
+No matter how good your day is going, you are sure to find one or two memories in a tune somewhere that bring back memories from the past that will fuel you in the future.

 Every single day we are faced with choices in our lives.
 Decisions that fork in the road.
 One is safe, although nothing is certain in life, you can pretty much guarantee where you are going to end up whilst the other is clouded in mystery and possibility.
 The second route scares us, makes us doubt every aspect of the person we are and often ensures we take the safer route.
 But why?